BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Heroic Strike
 - Heroic Challenge

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Orcish Brawler** `ACTIVE` - If outnumbered in a Combat, Gorbag gains +1 to his Attack value for the duration of the Combat.
+- **Orcish Brawler** `ACTIVE`

+If outnumbered in a Combat, Gorbag gains +1 to his Attack value for the duration of the Combat.

-- **Adaptive Fighter** `ACTIVE` - If Gorbag wins a Duel Roll, he may choose an enemy model involved in the Combat, and that model must back away in a direction chosen by Gorbag.
+- **Adaptive Fighter** `ACTIVE`

+If Gorbag wins a Duel Roll, he may choose an enemy model involved in the Combat, and that model must back away in a direction chosen by Gorbag.
 For example, they may be forced to back away over the edge of cliff, and take fall damage.
 Other models then back away as normal and Strikes are resolved.

 </div>